tyouhyou/cxxlog/README.md

 They somehow look like fprintf.
 The pros over fprintf are:
 - Carriage return will be added automatically.
 - Print formatted information before your message.
 - Log level contorl.
-You can determine which level's log could be output by define LOG_LEVEL.
-Say `#define LOG_LEVEL _LOG_WARN` makes LOGD and LOGI not work, while LOGW and LOGE can output their logs.

-All the log messages will be output to stderr.
+And all the messages will be output to std::err.
 If outputting to file is desired, use redirect can send all logs to the re-directed file.